 If you love the paranormal, there's a lot of spooky sights to check out in and around the Laurel Highlands.
 See the fabled crash sight of the 1965 UFO in Kecksburg.
 Explore a trolley graveyard and stay overnight in a haunted house in Windber.
 Then, check out the places where horror classics like Dawn of the Dead and The Silence of the Lambs were filmed.

-Created by local students, these towering sculptures of a 1920s Packard, 1940s Bennet gas pump and bicycle are worth seeking out as you travel the Lincoln Highway Heritage Corridor.
+Created by local students, these towering sculptures of a 1920s Packard, 1940s Bennet gas pump and bicycle are worth seeking out as you travel along the Lincoln Highway Heritage Corridor.

 As you cruise the Lincoln Highway, be on the lookout for these murals painted on the sides of barns, storefronts and buildings.